ebkr/r2modmanPlus/README.md

 - Download progress will no longer stay at 0%.
 - Backend is now async meaning fewer app hangs when installing mods.
 - General fixes

-### 3.0.36
-- Fixed issue where data directory is incorrect on first launch.
-- Upgraded Electron version.

 ## Screenshots